SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

          }
       }

+..
+FIXME: this is currently reporting a warning due to <rdar://problem/16941124>
+   Overriding property observers warn about using the property value "within its own getter"

 Whenever you set the ``speed`` property of a ``SpeedLimitedCar`` instance, the property's setter implementation checks the new value and limits it to 40mph.
 It does this by setting the underlying ``speed`` property of its superclass